-Whether they are assisting another motorist, giving a ticket, or handling fire or other situations, emergency workers are vulnerable to injuries.
+Whether they are assisting another motorist, issuing a ticket, or responding to fires or other emergencies, emergency workers are vulnerable to injuries.

 A law is in place in Texas to keep responders safe during traffic stops or when providing motorist assistance.
 The Move Over/Slow Down law requires drivers to move to another lane and slow down whenever they see emergency lights in use.
-Following the law will help protect others and avoid hefty fines and prevent a car wreck.
+Following the law will help protect others, avoid hefty fines, and prevent a car wreck.

 The Move Over/Slow Down law was initially enacted to protect fire, ambulance, and police workers and keep them safe as they provide services to motorists or others on the roads.
 The law was updated in 2013 to include the protection of the Texas Department of Transportation (TxDOT) workers.

-The law requires drivers to move into a different lane to allow more room for emergency vehicles and personnel.
+The law requires drivers to move into a different lane to allow more room for emergency vehicles and personnel to pass.
 At the same time, drivers must slow down to at least 20 mph below the posted speed limit while passing.

 These trucks sometimes need to perform work on the side of the road, as was necessary after Hurricane Harvey in 2017.
 If you are on a multi-lane road, you must merge away from the vehicle on the side of the road.
-This action provides a buffer area to protect personnel from accidentally getting hit.
+This action provides a buffer area to protect personnel from being accidentally struck.

-The Move Over/Slow Down law is enforceable by the police.
+The Move Over/Slow Down law is enforceable by law enforcement officials.
 The penalties for failure to move over or slow down include fines of up to $200.
-If the situation results in property damage, the fine increases to $500.
+If the situation damages property, the fine increases to $500.
 If the driver caused bodily injuries, it is a Class B misdemeanor.
-The driver could face jail time and up to $2,000 in fines if convicted of a crime.
+The driver could face jail time and fines of up to $2,000 if convicted of a crime.

-Over the last year, police have ramped up their efforts to enforce the law.
-Police regularly give out warnings and tickets for drivers who violate the law.
+Over the past year, police have intensified their efforts to enforce the law.
+Police regularly issue warnings and tickets to drivers who violate the law.
 A statewide campaign continues to educate the public about the law.
-For instance, the overhead signs on highways are sometimes utilized to remind drivers to move over and slow down for emergency vehicles.
+For instance, highway overhead signs sometimes remind drivers to move over and slow down for emergency vehicles.

-The goal is to prevent accidents and injuries caused by drivers who do not pay attention to emergency services.
-There are also radio announcements, posters, and press materials that will bring attention to the public.
+The goal is to prevent accidents and injuries caused by drivers who don’t pay attention to emergency services.
+Radio announcements, posters, and press materials will also raise awareness.
 Accidents can happen at any time.

-Recently, news reports have shown how many car accidents happen when police or other vehicles are helping others, such as the two people injured when a car crashes into a fire truck.
+Recently, news reports have shown how many car accidents happen when police or other vehicles are helping others, such as the two people injured when a car crashed into a fire truck.

-If you or someone you love gets hurt in an auto accident in Houston, call the auto accident attorneys at Baumgartner Law Firm for help to get you the compensation you deserve for your case!
+If you or someone you love gets hurt in an auto accident in Houston, contact the auto accident attorneys in Houston at Baumgartner Law Firm for help to get you the compensation you deserve for your case!

 6711 Cypress Creek Pkwy, Houston, TX, 77069